MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 category: Unpublished
 ---

-An important aspect for being set up for success for mob programming is having a proper environment setup.
 When mobbing, environment matters.

+Having a physical environment condusive for mobbing plays a major role in whether mobbing becomes an entrenched practice or not.

 > Humans are lazy, you want as little work involved to have your environment condusive to mobbing as possible